EveRy voIce matTers.

 It started with a simple idea; provide cameras and give the chance for young people to tell their story.
 Not a version interpreted by a stranger, but their story; the way they want to share it.
-To print those photos, share them with the world, sell their art, and give all of the money back to the community for whatever they need – educational resources, medical supplies, infrastructure, homes, schools.
-That was the original idea.
-What came from that one idea was more than I anticipated.
-It went beyond financial support or providing aid, and became a window to another world – a world through the eyes of children that is full of hope, dreams, and possibilities – that inspired not only those in the community but everyone who came in contact with it as we shared their stories around the globe.
+To print those photos, share them with the world, sell their art, and give all of the money back to the community for whatever they need.
+What came from that one idea was more than anticipated.
+It went beyond providing aid or financial support, and became a window to another world – a world through the eyes of children that is full of hope, dreams, and possibilities – that inspired not only those in the community but everyone who came in contact with it as we shared their stories around the globe.

 That is when I first saw the impact that could come from this, that could come from the lens of a camera.